-Norman Roth is our Controller and Principal Accounting Officer.
+Norman Roth was our Controller and Principal Accounting Officer as of December 31, 2023.
+During January 2024, Mr. Roth began also serving as the interim Chief Financial Officer.
 Mr. Roth joined CareCloud as our Controller and Principal Accounting Officer in September 2014.
 Prior to joining CareCloud, Mr. Roth worked as a forensic accountant since 2003 primarily in the accounting malpractice area.
 From 1991 through 2002, Mr. Roth served as the Director of External Reporting, Treasury and Tax and later as Business Manager of WWOR-TV.
 Mr. Roth began his career at Ernst & Young LLP in 1977 and left as a senior manager after 13 years of service.
 Mr. Roth received his Bachelor of Arts degree summa cum laude from Rutgers College and his Master of Business Administration -Taxation from Fairleigh Dickinson University.
 Mr. Roth is a certified public accountant and a certified fraud examiner.